Mackellar Girls Campus: Overview

+The school is operated by the New South Wales Department of Education; the principal is Christine Del Gallo.

 In 2015 it was ranked as the third top comprehensive girls' school in New South Wales.
 It was 116th in the NSW Higher School Certificate (HSC) rankings in 2015.

 Houses

 Mackellar has a house system to facilitate school based competitions and activities.
 House activities include athletics, swimming carnivals and other sport related events.
 The school currently has four houses created based on the Aboriginal meanings for Australian native birds: